CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## Dash (2x Movement Speed)

 Instead of engaging in a combat roll, a player can choose to focus purely on their movement in combat, doubling their movement speed.
 They can still Dodge.
 They may not take the Defensive modifier during a dash.

 ## Charge (+1d6)

 If there is 15 ft between the character and opponent, they may add their momentum to their attack.
 This must be in a straight line, and once a charge is initiated as a portion of movement, your directions must remain constant the entire round.

-## Focused (+1d6)
+## Focused Shot (+1d6)

 While making a ranged attack, remain still and focus on a single shot.
 Your Engageable Opponents is reduced to 1 for the turn.
-You can not move while making a focused shot.
+You can not move while making a focused shot and have disadvantage to Dodging.
+If the character is forced to Dodge before their combat roll, they do not benefit from focused.

 ## Brace (+2 wins versus charge)